 United Nations Secretary-General Ban Ki-moon, who visited Israel this week as part of a regional farewell tour, received the world's tiniest printed Bible on Tuesday as a parting gift from Israeli Ambassador to the United Nations Danny Danon.

 The Jerusalem Nano Bible is the world's smallest printed Bible, measuring less than 5 x 5 millimeters, and for the occasion was mounted on a lapel pin.

 Ami Bentov, creator of the Jerusalem Nano Bible, said it was his goal to see that everyone who loves the Bible has access to this tiny version.
-“We have created it in a way that everyone who wants one can afford one,” Bentov said.
-The Nano Bible can be read only with a microscope that allows 10,000 times magnification.
+"We have created it in a way that everyone who wants one can afford one," Bentov said.
+The Nano Bible can only be read with a microscope that allows 10,000 times magnification.